hetalang/heta-specifications/actions.md

 1. The `#export` action describes what and how the output files will be created.

-1. List of formats and available options depends on the compiler of Heta code.
-Read the documentaion of a compiler.
+1. A list of formats and available options depends on the compiler of Heta code.
+Read the documentation of a compiler.

 | property | type | required | default | ref | description |
 | ---------|------|----------|---------|-----|-------------|